0xJs/OSCP_cheatsheet/README.md

 ```!mona pc <length>```

-2. Edit the script to send the offset pattern.
+2. Edit the script to add the offset pattern.

 ```
 offset = "<OFFSET PATTERN>"

 buffer = offset
 ```
-3. Send the offset pattern and get the EIP value out of the debugger.
+3. Send the offset pattern and get the EIP value out of the Immunity Debugger.
-4. Get the offset location.
+4. Get the amount of offset bytes.

 ```/usr/share/Metasploit-framework/tools/exploit/pattern_offset.rb -l <length> -q <EIP VALUE>```